 - Use charts and graphs to communicate data in an easy-to-digest way

 - Make sure the content is suitable and exciting for the audience you are targeting

 - Include all key metrics, such as social media followers, website traffic, conversion rates, etc.

-- Provide context by including stats from other companies in your industry that have similar goals
+- Provide context by including stats from other companies with similar goals in your industry.

 - Get to know your customers.

 - Create a list of customer segments and their needs

 - Gather feedback from employees and stakeholders on what they need in the dashboard

 - Determine how much data you want to display based on which information is available or accessible to collect